MACantara/CyberQuest/docs/ideas/LEVEL5_IDEAS.md

 - Find at least 4 out of 5 evidence files
 - Identify that "192.168.1.100" appears in multiple files
 - Recognize "N4LL" as The Null's signature
-- Successfully name the attacker as "Alex Thompson"
+- Successfully name the attacker as "Dr. Marcus Cipher"

 ### For Excellence
 - Find all 5 evidence files